-Embedded video interview is what it sounds like; a video interview that is embedded to another page, for example the job ad.
-In embedded video interview you create only one video question.
-Anyone can apply through embedded video interview, so in this sense it's similar to public video interview.
-Via embedded video interview candidates can leave one video answer, their email address and an optional LinkedIn link.
-Embedded video interview is a perfect option when your recruiting needs are lighter.
+Embedded video interviews are exactly what they sound like; a video interview that is embedded to another page.
+In an embedded video interview, you create only one video question.
+Anyone can apply through embedded video interviews.
+In that sense, they are very similar to public video interviews.
+Via embedded video interviews candidates can leave one video answer, their email address, and an optional LinkedIn link.
+Embedded video interviews are a perfect option when your recruiting needs are lighter.

 Both Public video interview and Embedded video interview can be launched from the Publishing Settings